KatharinaHoff/Reconstruct-Parser/README.md

 Author and Contact Information
 ------------------------------

-Katharina J. Hoff
+Katharina J. Hoff [1,2] and  Volkmar Liebscher [1]

-University of Greifswald,
+[1] University of Greifswald,
-Institute for Mathematics and Computer Science, Walther-Rathenau-Str.
+    Institute for Mathematics and Computer Science,
+    Walther-Rathenau-Str.
 47,
     17489 Greifswald

-University of Greifswald,
+[2] University of Greifswald,
-Center for Functional Genomics of Microbes, Felix-Hausdorff-Str.
+    Center for Functional Genomics of Microbes,
+    Felix-Hausdorff-Str.
 8,
     17489 Greifswald

 katharina.hoff@uni-greifswald.de